Last Updated on March 21, 2023 by Dave Schoenbeck

-In many small businesses, the CEO is the company’s first expert on brand voice, image, and copy.
-In the beginning, the business owner probably had to juggle all of the marketing on their own and developed strong opinions about what it should look like.
+In many small businesses, the CEO is the first expert on brand voice, image, and copy.
+Initially, the business owner probably had to juggle all the marketing and develop strong opinions about what it should look like.

 After a certain point, a business owner has much more to worry about than marketing alone.
 In addition, the skills necessary to be a great business owner don’t always carry over into being a great marketer.
 While a CEO might have marketing experience, they can’t possibly continue to devote time and energy to staying on top of the industry and studying analytics.

-Knowing the importance of marketing in business, it’s a much better idea to hire a qualified marketing team and trust them to do their jobs.
-Micromanaging the marketing decisions leads to missed deadlines and lost profits, in addition to taking time away from the high-level work that only the CEO can do.
+Knowing the importance of marketing in business, hiring a qualified marketing team, and trusting them to do their jobs is a much better idea.
+Micromanaging marketing decisions lead to missed deadlines and lost profits, in addition to taking time away from the high-level work that only the CEO can do.

 Supporting the Role of Marketing in Business